Aggravated DUI Arizona (Felony) – ARS 28-1383

 Remember, you always have the right to refuse Field Sobriety Tests (i.e., the “physical” tests).
 Do not believe the Officer if he tells you otherwise!

-If the Horizontal Gaze Nystagmus (HGN) or “eye test” was given by an officer not yet certified to give that test, it will be inadmissible in court.
+If the Horizontal Gaze Nystagmus (HGN) or “eye test” was given by an officer not yet certified to give that test, it should be inadmissible in court.

 Note: if the only basis for arrest is refusing to perform FSTs, then the arrest will be invalidated.